 I consider why-we-make an extension of my own interest in thinkers, makers, and doers—and why they do it.

 why-we-make has digital and physical components.
-Currently existing as a choose-your-own-adventure website, why-we-make.com allows folks can explore stories through multiple entry-points depending on what sparks their own interest.
+Currently existing as a choose-your-own-adventure website, why-we-make.com allows users to explore stories through multiple entry-points depending on what sparks their own interest.
 I'm also in the process of bringing this to print.
 Stay tuned.

-I joined the CreativeMornings team in June of 2012, when they were exploring the idea of themed months across their (then) 29 chapters.
-We decided to implement it across all chapters in 2013, and looked for a way to collect and display all the wonderful themed content being produced.
+Shortly after rolling out themed months across their (then) 29 chapters, CreativeMornings looked for a way to collect and display all the wonderful themed content being produced.

-A newsletter seemed like a great solution to this and, as head of all things content for CreativeMornings, I cull and curate different images, videos, quotes, and highlights from all (now) 71 chapters and compile them together for our audience each month .
+A newsletter proved to be a great solution to this and, as head of all things content for CreativeMornings, I cull and curate different images, videos, quotes, and highlights from chapters and compile them together for our audience each month.

 I took over management of the CreativeMornings' tumblr when I joined the team June 2012, expanding its content to include photos from events, talk highlight and summaries, sketch notes, as well as work by speakers and our chapter organizers, and anything within six degrees of separation of CreativeMornings.